×

 3. Managing enterprise data warehouse access and control at scale

 Access control is the third challenge.
-A main driver for centralized data in a warehouse is to make data more accessible to business users.
-But how do you democratize access at scale, and provide the right amount of access to enable business users at different levels to provide the analytics they need to build?
+One of the main goals in centralizing data using a data warehouse is to make that data more accessible to business users.
+But how do you democratize access at scale?
+Specifically, how do you provide the right amount of access to enable business users at different levels to run the analytics they need, while maintaining other security concerns?

 And more importantly, how do you scale access while also complying with data privacy and sovereignty regulations?
-Access policies for each data set may change depending on who the user is, where they are, and whether the data access needs to comply with Texas, California, France, or anywhere.
+Access policies for each data set may change depending on who the user is, where they are, and whether the data access needs to comply with Texas, California, France, or anywhere else.

-Access becomes a logistics nightmare, warehousing enables some data integrations with existing infrastructure.
-Often data engineers will work with different teams, like a governance team, to build out access control that works with the warehouse model.
-But as we know with pipelines, they require a lot of maintenance.
 Securing data, controlling access, and providing data to end users can be a balance of give and take.
-But often the real access controls were left behind on the original systems as we pipeline the data to the warehouse, pipelining data to the warehouse can often obfuscate the original intent of access control.
+But often the real access controls were left behind on the original systems as we move the data through the data pipeline to the data warehouse.
+In this sense, pipelining data to the EDW can often obscure the original intent of access control.

 These are by no means the only data warehouse challenges we face, but they are consistent across companies and industries.

 As data engineers, we spend a lot of time, effort, and resources resolving data and data warehouse challenges.
-It is easy to be lulled into the comfort that the data system just works, and that the challenges are negligible, or can be resolved easily.
+When this happens, it is easy to be lulled into the comfort of thinking that the data system you work on just works.
+Similarly, it can be reassuring to believe that the challenges you face are negligible, or can be resolved easily.
 My journey with Starburst has been an awakening from some of the challenges that are part of a centralized warehousing model for data.

-Disparate data is everywhere and it is generated by everything.
+Disparate data is everywhere and it is generated by everything – every system, every application.
 From manufacturing to HR, from domestic and overseas offices, data’s exponential growth is a constant force.
 Companies need to store data on servers, personal devices, cloud platforms, as well as SaaS applications.
 The list goes on, and we are often building systems to catch up with some data source that is already pushing data.

 Some data you can not or should not centralize at all, there are always legacy systems, there might be legal or ethical constraints, there are many reasons why data cannot be warehoused.